Roger C. Carmel: Later life and death

 Later in his career, Carmel was a frequent voice actor.
-He voiced Smokey Bear in fire safety advertisements and Decepticon deputy leader Cyclonus in the third season of the Transformers animated series (having originated the role in 1986's Transformers: The Movie and voicing other characters in the series' second season).
+He voiced Smokey Bear in fire safety advertisements and Decepticon deputy leader Cyclonus in the third season of the Transformers animated series (having originated the role in 1986's The Transformers: The Movie and voicing other characters in the series' second season).
 In the television commercials for the Naugles chain of Mexican fast-food restaurants, he played the character of Señor Naugles.

-According to a letter column in the first volume of the monthly DC Comics Star Trek comic book, Carmel was slated to reprise his role as Harry Mudd in a first-season episode of Star Trek: The Next Generation, but died before filming could commence.

 Carmel was found dead in his Hollywood apartment on November 11, 1986.
 His death certificate listed hypertrophic cardiomyopathy as the cause.
-Prior to his autopsy, police had speculated a "narcotics overdose."
+Prior to his autopsy, police had speculated a "narcotics overdose".
 He was interred in New Mount Carmel Cemetery in Glendale, Queens, New York City.
 His plot is in the section dedicated to his parents' synagogue, Temple Beth Emeth.